 4. TAKE HOME THE MEMORIES NOT THE MUD

 Dirty wellies and damp waterproofs mean children have explored well, but you don’t want to take mud home with you.
-A plastic storage box is great for storing muddy things in the boot of the car, but if you are on foot, something like the Grab and Go Wet Bag, which can be popped in the washer once you get home, is perfect for suspending soggy bits on your pram without any mess.
+A plastic storage box is great for storing muddy things in the boot of the car, but if you are on foot, a wet bag or lined backpack, which can be popped in the washer once you get home, is perfect for suspending soggy bits on your pram without any mess.

 5. DON'T PUT BABY IN THE CORNER

 Some forest schools offer classes for newbies since the many textures, temperatures, smells and sounds are perfect for babies who are sensory learners.
-Woodland terrain can be hard to navigate with a pram, so a good carrier like the Ergobaby 360 is a great option for taking them to the heart of the action.
+Woodland terrain can be hard to navigate with a pram, so a good carrier is a great option for taking them to the heart of the action.
 They are also great for carrying baby siblings during older ones stay and play sessions as well.
 Going into the forest when it’s a bit chilly?
-Keep them nice and toasty with a carrier cover.
+Keep them nice and toasty with a carrier cover or a cuddly blanket.

 So there you have it, our tips for ensuring you and your littles are forest school prepared.
 Enjoy!